RainingComputers/ShnooTalk/docs/LanguageGuide.md

 }
 ```

-The standard library defined all the possible errors it can return in one common enum `StdlibError`, in `stdlib/ErrorTypes.shtk`.
+The standard library defines all the possible errors it can return in one common enum `StdlibError`, in `stdlib/ErrorTypes.shtk`.

 The convention is that every library will have a one common enum defined in `ErrorTypes.shtk` with all the types of error that can happen and is used across the library.